Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/ucob/05_golden_bahamut.en.md

 Some things to consider:

-- DRK is the only tank *without* a 90s party mitigation at Level 70.
 - AST has an extra cooldown you can use to help shore up missing mitigation.
 - Golden Bahamut's DPS check is (very) lenient now.
 Consider Tank LB to help mitigate Morn Afah if anything goes wrong.